CNphan/CP546/docs/environments.md

 #### Existing Installation
-To add nodeeclipse to an existing installation of eclipse goto the application menu bar and select *Help > Install New Software*.
+To add NodeEclipse to an existing installation of eclipse goto the application menu bar and select *Help > Install New Software*.
 In the *Work with:* input field enter this address `http://dl.bintray.com/nodeclipse/nodeclipse/0.17`.
 Select the core package and any other desired packages and install.

 ### Installing MongoDB
 Goto [www.mongodb.org/downloads](http://www.mongodb.org/downloads) and download version 2.2.7 package that relates to your operating system.
 Follow the installers instruction, if any.